Purdue HSA Medical Plans

 Their first validation begins with a physical residential address; therefore, if you've only listed a P.O.
 Box address in our system, you will need to update your address before your account can be opened.

 The contributions and limits shown below assume you are eligible for the HSA all year.
 If not, the amounts would be prorated.
 Changing plan tiers midyear (i.e., from family to individual) will also impact your contributions and limits.

 Purdue Base Contributions

 Purdue will make contributions to your HSA based on your medical plan enrollment.
 Typically, this is done incrementally in conjunction with your pay schedule — monthly (for fiscal or academic year pay schedules) or bi-weekly, and academic-year staff do not receive contributions in the months of May through August when they don't receive full pays; however, for 2021, Purdue will make a one-time base contribution in full to your HSA.
 This is to ease the transition for those who are migrating away from the PPO Plan (Purdue Health Plan) to a CDHP; however, everyone who participates in an HSA in 2021 will receive the upfront payment.

-Note: For those enrolling in an HSA midyear, these contributions will be prorated based on your remaining number of pays in the year.
+Note: For those enrolling in an HSA midyear, these contributions will be prorated based on your remaining number of pays in the year. (upfront for 2021)

 The following amounts will be reflected in the "HSA Savings ER" line under the "Purdue-Paid Benefits" section of each of your pay statements: